RephlexZero/rist-bonding/crates/network-sim/README.md

 - **Static parameters only**: No support for time-varying network conditions
 - **Linux-specific**: Uses Linux Traffic Control, not portable to other operating systems
-- **Basic qdisc support**: Focused on netem and TBF, doesn't expose full TC functionality
+- **Basic qdisc support**: Focused on netem and HTB, doesn't expose full TC functionality
 - **No complex scenarios**: For advanced network simulation, consider ns-3, mininet, or direct TC usage
 - **Container-focused**: Designed for containerized testing, not production traffic shaping